-Our organisation recognises that each family is unique and is committed to supporting each individual family and child with regard to parenting arrangements.

-As one of the primary influences in their child's lives, parents and families hold strong beliefs and values regarding the education and care of their child.
-Effective relationships between families and educators are fundamental to the quality of education and care their child receives.
+Busy Bees recognises that each Family is unique, and we are committed to supporting each individual Family and child regarding parenting arrangements.
+As one of the primary influences in their child's lives, parents hold strong beliefs and values regarding the education and care of their child.
+Effective relationships between Families and employees are fundamental to the quality of education and care their child receives, and safeguarding.

-Details regarding parenting arrangements are requested upon enrolment.
-If a change to parenting arrangements occurs during the child's time at the centre, it is the responsibility of the parent or caregiver to advise the service of the situation as soon as possible.
+Details regarding parenting arrangements are requested and must be provided upon enrolment.
+If a change to parenting arrangements occurs during the child's time at the Service, it is the responsibility of the parent or caregiver to advise the Service of the situation as soon as possible.

-It is important to note that the service cannot legally prevent a mother or father if she or he is known to staff, or can present appropriate identification (child's birth certificate and photographic ID), from collecting their child unless a photocopy of a stamped Parenting Order provides for specific arrangements for time with each parent, or provides for one parent or carer to have sole parental responsibility of the child.
-Additionally, Domestic Violence Orders may prevent a parent or caregiver from coming within a certain distance of the service or child despite no parenting orders being in place.
+It is important to note that the Service cannot legally prevent a mother or father if she or he is known to staff, or can present appropriate identification (child's birth certificate and photographic ID), from collecting their child unless a photocopy of a stamped Parenting Order provides for specific arrangements for time with each parent, or provides for one parent or carer to have sole parental responsibility of the child.
+Additionally, Domestic Violence Orders may prevent a parent or caregiver from coming within a certain distance of the Service or child despite no parenting orders being in place.